jarviscanada/jarvis_data_eng_SrivatsanViswanathan/README.md

 # Srivatsan Viswanathan .
 Jarvis Consulting

 Hi, my name is Srivatsan.
 I am a computer engineering graduate from Toronto Metropolitan University.
 I enjoy building software  applications to solve problems users have.
 One of my favourite projects I have worked on is Sweat Rewards.
-I developed a website  where users can see if they have won a prize draws they entered in and direct them to support resources.
+I developed a website  where users can see if they won a prize draw they entered in and direct them to support resources.
 The previous website was  slow, difficult to search with, and not very mobile friendly.
 I decided to enhance user experience by creating a new website that  would solve all these problems.
 I also created a script that would insert all the winners from an excel file to the database which decreased manual labor.
 I'm looking for a software developer role where I can leverage my skills and experiences to contribute  to impactful projects and make a positive difference.
-I am willing to learn anything I do not know and have a strong desire to  continuously expand my knowledge and expertise.

 ## Skills